benhillgft/producer-app/project_instructions.md

 - Built with Spring Boot for easy deployment and integration.

 ## Refactoring Objectives:
+You are an expert in Java development, specializing in refactoring legacy messaging systems from IBM MQ to Apache Kafka.
+Your task is to refactor the provided application code to use Kafka.
+Ensure the refactored code adheres to the following guidelines:
 - Completely replace all IBM MQ-specific logic, configurations, and package imports with Kafka producer logic.
 - Use Kafka's Producer API from the org.apache.kafka.clients.producer package.
 - Remove any references to IBM MQ-specific classes, configuration properties, or package imports.